The concept for the Prix Henry Dunant was conceived by the Henry Dunant Society (Société Henry Dunant) in Geneva.

 The Foundation awards the Prize in two forms: the Henry Dunant – Field Prize, and the Henry Dunant – Research Prize.

-The Henry Dunant – Field Prize was awarded for the first time in 1995, then again in 1997, 1999, 2001 and 2003.
+The Henry Dunant – Field Prize was awarded for the first time in 1995.
 Its aim is to reward those people whose work is remarkable in that it strives to deepen, expand and renew the ideas and commitments of Henry Dunant.

 The Henry Dunant – Research Prize was awarded for the first time in 2005 and is the fruit of a partnership with the Academy of International Humanitarian Law and Human Rights in Geneva (ADH).
 Awarded annually as part of the ADH teaching program, its aim is to reward outstanding academic work which strives to deepen, expand and renew the ideas of Henry Dunant through law.